About Holly

 Let's Work Together! *

-As a Ph.D. candidate and public scholar, I am passionate about bridging the gap between archives and communities.
+As an Independent Scholar, I am passionate about bridging the gap between archives and communities.
 Whether it’s a keynote on the history of Hip-Hop, a workshop on digital activism, or a guest lecture on the legacy of Malcolm X, I am eager to collaborate.

 Current Focus Areas for 2026: